Skip to content

 Hair Implantation Method

-The first and the biggest change undoubtedly is the implantation technique the surgeon practices.
+The first and most significant change is, undoubtedly, the implantation technique the surgeon practices.

-In an FUE surgery, holding and operating a forceps is actually highly tiring, and as we get more tired towards the end of the surgery we can barely direct our focus on the implantation motion.
+➡️ In an FUE surgery, holding and operating a forceps is actually highly tiring.
+As we get more tired towards the end of the surgery, we can barely direct our focus on the implantation motion.

-In a DHI surgery, however, operating the implanter pen is extremely easy.
+➡️ In a DHI surgery, however, operating the implanter pen is more straightforward.
 Plus, since making the incision and implanting the hair is just one motion, the surgeon has much more control over the implantation motion compared to regular FUE.

 Recovery and Results